 Applications and all supporting documentation must be submitted in either English or French.

-- Presentation of the research proposal, including a description of the research subject, its academic significance, the proposed research methodology and timetable, and plan for scholarly publication of the research results (max 5 pages);
+• Presentation of the research proposal, including a description of the research subject and its relevance to the history of the ESA, its academic significance, the proposed research methodology and timetable, and plan for scholarly publication of the research results (5 pages maximum);

-- Justification of the need to use the ESA archival fonds at the HAEU in Florence (max 2 pages);
+• Justification of the need to use the ESA archival fonds at the HAEU in Florence (2 pages maximum);

 Selection